jander99/book-notes/carnegie-how-to-win-friends/part-4/chapter-08.md

-# How to Change People Without Giving Offense or Arousing Resentment #
+# Make the Fault Seem Easy to Correct #

 ## Principle: "Use encouragement.
 Make the fault seem easy to correct." ##